charliedevelopment/vagrant-craft-environment/README.md

 	/.vagrant/machines/default/virtualbox/private_key - Likely the only file here you will need to worry about.
 The default location of the vagrant user's SSH key used for tunneling from host to guest.
 /setup - Storage for scripts and utility files used by Vagrant automatically and available for use manually to vacilitate development.
 All scripts are documented.
 	craft-reset.sh - Deletes any existing craft environment/database and creates a new one from scratch, faster than restroying and recreating a whole box.
+THIS DELETES THE ENTIRE WORKSPACE FOLDER.
+	FileMutex.php - See the section above in [Further Considerations](#further-considerations)
-THIS DELETES THE ENTIRE WORKSPACE FOLDER. httpd.conf - Default Apache configuration used during provisioning. init.sh - Main Vagrant provisioning script.
+	httpd.conf - Default Apache configuration used during provisioning. init.sh - Main Vagrant provisioning script.
-	php.ini - PHP configuration used during provisioning. phpcs.xml - Recommended PHP CodeSniffer ruleset, enforcing tabs versus spaces. phpcs-samelinebraces.xml - A PHP CodeSniffer ruleset that enforces tabs and same-line braces. php-dev-init.sh - Installs and sets up PHP development tools on the guest box. plugin-remove.sh - Uninstalls Composer dependencies.
+	pg_hba.conf - PostgreSQL authentication configuration, allows user accounts to login with plain username/password combinations, instead of having to be tied to OS users. php.ini - PHP configuration used during provisioning. phpcs.xml - Recommended PHP CodeSniffer ruleset, enforcing tabs versus spaces. phpcs-documentation.xml - A PHP CodeSniffer ruleset that enforces documentation blocks. phpcs-samelinebraces.xml - A PHP CodeSniffer ruleset that enforces same-line braces. php-dev-init.sh - Installs and sets up PHP development tools on the guest box.
+Good for plugin development. plugin-install.sh - Installs Composer dependencies from a git repository. plugin-remove.sh - Uninstalls Composer dependencies.
-	plugin-require.sh - Installs Composer dependencies.
 	plugin-update.sh - Attempts to update a Composer dependency from the original repository. site-setup.sh - Clones a site repository over an existing fresh craft install. start.sh - Vagrant post-startup script.
+	use-mysql.sh - Destroys the current Craft install and creates a new one using MySQL. use-postgresql.sh -  Destroys the current Craft install and creates a new one using PostgreSQL.
 /workspace - Synchronized to the virtual box's /var/www folder, used as a workspace for Craft sites and plugins.
 THIS IS DELETED ON VAGRANT DESTROY AND CRAFT RESET.
 	/config - Craft configuration.
 	/html - The public web root folder.